u3a-siteworks-development/u3a-siteworks-theme/readme.txt

 Please refer to the documentation on the [SiteWorks website](https://siteworks.u3a.org.uk/u3a-siteworks-training/)

 == Changelog ==
+= 1.9.2 =
+* Change CSS so that only one sub menu item is underlined in the menu.
 = 1.9.1 =
 * Include policy link in footer and code to define shortcode [u3a_policy_notice] in functions.php = 1.8.17 =